 - If B2B Segment = VIP and Product Category = Apparel, then there is a maximum quantity of 250 per order.

-To enable B2B order release based on your rules:
+To toggle on and configure B2B order release based on your rules:

 - Go to System > Settings > General > Site.